Physical Media

 OverBlood 2 Japanese Promotional Poster

-A Japanese promotional poster promoting OverBlood 2’s July 23rd, 1998 release.
+A promotional poster promoting OverBlood 2’s Japan release on July 23rd, 1998.

 OverBlood 2 OST

 Released in 1998, this CD is a compilation of all the music from OverBlood 2.
-Although I’m hoping to acquire a copy in the future, the price is a little high.
+The tracks featured are slightly different and of better quality than those included on the game itself.

-The songs from OverBlood 2 can be found on our Videos page.
+The songs from OverBlood 2 can be found on the Videos page.

 OverBlood 2 VHS